 Cash flow model output

 In this post, we will discuss the output of a cash flow model using the cashflower package in Python.
-In particular, we will check how to create individual and aggregated output, create an output only with a subset of columns and save a custom output.
+In particular, we will check how to create grouped output, create an output only with a subset of columns and save a custom output.

 List of content: